CharaChorder/docs/docs/CharaChorder X.rst

 .. warning::
    **A bug currently exists on Windows 11 default Notepad app where chording doesn't load correctly.
 We are looking into this, but, for now, we recommend using a different app.**

-Once you perform the chord to call up the :doc:`GTM<Generative Text Menu (GTM)>`, your CharaChorder will type out the menu and its options.
+Once you perform the chord to call up the :doc:`GTM<GenerativeTextMenu>`, your CharaChorder will type out the menu and its options.
 It will look something like this: